opentrustlabs/opentrust-identity/README.md

 This tool does not yet support SMS (for features such as verifying phone numbers or sending one-time passcodes for password reset), although it is on the roadmap.
 The issue with SMS is the great variety of SMS providers, each with its own API and authorization.
-This tool will not support any particular provider, but if an SMS provider is available in your organization, and you want to enable SMS in this tool when the feature is ready, then you will need to write a wrapper service around your SMS provider.
+This tool is not intended support any particular provider, but if an SMS provider is available in your organization, and you want to enable SMS in this tool when the feature is ready, then you will need to write a wrapper service around your SMS provider.